Los Angeles Angels minor league players: Barrett Kent

 Barrett Cole Kent (born September 29, 2004) is an American professional baseball pitcher in the Los Angeles Angels organization.

 Kent was born in Denison, Texas.
 He attended high school at Pottsboro High School in Pottsboro, Texas.
 In June 2020, following his freshman season, Kent committed to play college baseball for the Arkansas Razorbacks.
+In his 2021 sophomore season, he went 3-2 with a 2.33 ERA, 53 strikeouts and a save in 27 innings pitched while slashing .430/.509/.763 with 5 home runs, 23 RBIs and 25 runs as a first baseman.
+Following the season, he was named to the 11-3A All-District First Team as a 1B and pitcher.
+In his 2022 junior season, he was went 10-3 with a 1.97 ERA, a 0.992 WHIP, a save and 110 strikeouts in 68.1 innings pitched.
+At the plate, he slashed .382/.507/.725 with 7 home runs, 42 RBIs and 40 runs.
+Following the season, he was named the 11-3A MVP.
 On November 10, 2022, he signed his National Letter of Intent to play for Arkansas.

 Kent was drafted by the Los Angeles Angels in the eighth round of the 2023 Major League Baseball draft, the 234th overall selection.
 He signed with the team for a $1 million bonus, forgoing his commitment to play college baseball for Arkansas.
 In his first professional season, Kent pitched two games of relief for the Rookie-level Arizona Complex League Angels and made one start for the Low-A Inland Empire 66ers of the California League, totaling 8 2/3 innings with no runs surrendered and ten strikeouts.

 Kent spent 2024 with the Single-A, recording a 6.21 ERA, 1.53 WHIP and 125 strikeouts in 113 innings.
 In 2025, he was placed on the 60-day injured list with an undisclosed injury.
 He was activated on July and completed a rehab assignment in the Arizona Complex League Angels, before returning to Single-A.